Oven won't heat up? 8 fixes to try

 Tripped power breaker

-Anyone who's stood in their kitchen and yelled, “Why is my oven not heating up?" knows what a headache this problem is.
+Anyone who's stood in their kitchen and yelled, “Why won't my oven heat up!?" knows what a headache this problem is.
 But the explanation could be as simple as a tripped breaker.
 Here's what to do:

 Mispositioned stove knobs